• Skip to primary navigation

 3. Send out the rejects

-At any given time, it’s likely that you’ll have at least a couple of queries that have come back rejected, but that you haven’t sent out again yet.
-Do it now.
+It’s likely that you’ll have at least a couple of pitches that have come back rejected, but that you haven’t sent out again yet.
+Do that now.

 4. Study the market

-Or just read.
-Or go to the library and browse through obscure titles.
-It might give you ideas for new pieces, or you might find a publication that you feel you can write for.
-Either way, just make a habit of reading magazines in your downtime.
+Read.
+Go to the library and browse through obscure titles.
+It might give you ideas for new pieces, or you might find a publication that you can write for.
+Either way, just make a habit of reading new publications and websites in your downtime.
 It’ll help in your marketing, and it’ll also make you a better writer.

 5. Organize

-The periods of waiting for a response are usually when I’ll go on an organizing mission—I’ll rename all the files on my computer, I’ll create folders and actually sort stuff into them, I may even finally take a look at that ever-growing stack of papers on my desk.
-You don’t have to go completely ballistic, but it might be a good time to tidy up your workspace.
+The periods of waiting for a response are typically the times when I’ll go on an organizing mission—I’ll rename all the files on my computer, I’ll create folders and actually sort stuff into them, I may even finally look at that ever-growing stack of papers on my desk.
+You don’t have to go all in, if that’s not your style, but while you’re waiting for the green light on a project is a great time to tidy up your workspace and get things in order.

 6. Intensify your marketing efforts

-When you’ve just sent a pitch you’re confident in, that’s a great time to keep the momentum going.
+This is also a great time to keep the momentum going.
 Pitch more!
 What better way to spend the time waiting for a response than by pitching more and selling more?
-I find that almost every time I send out queries, I send them in batches.
+I send out queries in batches.
 When you’re having a good submission day, it’s a fantastic idea to make use of it and send out as many pitches as you can.

 8. Hone your skills